Okharev/super-amazing-blog/src/content/projects/project-2/index.md

 ![Astro Nano](/astro-nano.png)

-Astro Nano is a static, minimalist, lightweight, lightning fast portfolio and blog theme.
+Astro Nanoooooo is a static, minimalist, lightweight, lightning fast portfolio and blog theme.

 Built with Astro, Tailwind and Typescript, and no frameworks.